Cashing Out – sometimes described as Cashing In – is where a bookmaker makes an offer to effectively buy back the bet you placed at an earlier stage.

 IBAS doesn’t believe that anyone should rely on cash out being available.
 It is a helpful option for some bettors to have, but no bookmaker does – or really should – guarantee that it will always be available.
 Some bookmakers complicate the situation by advertising that you can ‘cash out whenever you like’ but we accept that this claim relies on the technology working.

 Unless there were exceptional circumstances we would not agree that a bet should be cancelled because it was struck on the basis that cash out would be available.
+We would usually say that once the bet has run its course and you have had the chance for it to be a winner, you can't reasonably ask for a full refund afterwards.

 If the dispute is about whether the cash out value is the correct one you accepted, or a fair one, or if you have accepted a cash out offer that the bookmaker subsequently claims was made in error, then our Panel would look carefully at the facts and circumstances of the situation to reach an adjudication.